 Many school groups toured the Garden in late May to early June.
 (1) May was a rainy month, June turned dry and historically hot.

 The Showy-lady’s-slippers always bring visitors to the Garden when they bloom.
 Mid-June this year was the peak bloom time, although it was 95 degrees on June 17.
 Many June days were over 100 degrees.
 June 30 was the 14th day of June over 90 degrees.
-It was the warmest June in weather history (through 2015) and very little rain.
+It was the warmest June in weather history (as of 2018) and very little rain.
 July and August were very dry also.

-Martha’s husband Bill frequently came to the Garden with her on Sundays and on July 2nd he cut a new path in the marsh to reach the new Mallard Pool.
-(1) Martha mentioned this new path in her annual report to the Superintendent.
+Martha’s husband Bill frequently came to the Garden with her on Sundays and on July 2nd he cut a new path in the meadow to reach the new Mallard Pool.
+(1) Martha mentioned her work on the paths in the Garden in her annual report to the Superintendent.
 (6)